Lyrids Meteor Shower 2024

 Named after constellation Lyra, the Lyrids are one of the oldest recorded meteor showers—according to some historical Chinese texts, the shower was seen over 2,500 years ago.
 The fireballs in the meteor shower are created by debris from comet Thatcher, which takes about 415 years to orbit around the Sun.
 The comet is expected to be visible from Earth again in 2276.

-What Time Does the Meteor Shower Peak?
+What Time is the Meteor Shower Tonight

 TimeAzimuth/DirectionAltitude